whnisbett/knowledge/docs/goodharts-law.md

 1. We identify a desired behavior that we wish to stimulate and observe its outcomes.
 2. We notice a subset of those outcomes are well correlated with the desired behavior and easily quantifiable.
 This makes them good candidates for evaluation metrics
 ![user_engagement_causal_mech_forward](__assets/img/user_engagement_causal_mech_forward.png)
-3. In an attempt to stoke the desired behavior, we implement treatments that stimulates this subset of outcomes.
-In doing so, we are trying to flip the causal diagram, asserting that our improved metrics necessarily lead to the desired behavior.
-Unfortunately, that's not how causality works, as this leads to undesirable side effects (e.g. prevalence of clickbait when optimizing for CTR).
+3. In an attempt to stoke the desired behavior, we implement a treatment to stimulate this subset of outcomes, effectively trying to invert the causal diagram and claim that positive outcomes necessitate positive user engagement.
+Unfortunately, causality rarely works this way.
 ![user engagement casual diagram flipped](__assets/img/user%20engagement%20casual%20diagram%20flipped.png)
 ---
 # Resources